 Your agency experience will largely depend on whether the company itself is trustworthy and reliable as well as how they’ve built their business model.
 There are some unscrupulous agencies out there that will try to take advantage of their freelance writers, especially if those writers are relatively new in their careers.
 Here are some things to beware of when considering agency work.

-- Agencies can be incredibly fast-paced.
-Agencies often must turn content around on a tight deadline.
-You may only have a day or two to produce the work they need, which doesn’t allow for a lot of editing time.
-To succeed at an agency, you must have a keen eye for detail and be able to produce high-quality work on a limited schedule.
+To top it all off, you may only have a day or two to produce the work they need, which doesn’t allow for a lot of editing time.
+To succeed at an agency, you need a keen eye for detail and must be able to produce high-quality work on a limited schedule.

 Benefits of Writing for Agencies